twoojoo/gjs/README.md

 # gjs

-`gjs` is a Go package for generating and validating JSON Schemas from Go structs using generics.
-It leverages `github.com/invopop/jsonschema` for schema generation and `github.com/xeipuuv/gojsonschema` for schema validation.
+`gjs` is a Go utility package for generating and validating JSON Schemas from Go structs using generics.
+It leverages [github.com/invopop/jsonschema](https://github.com/invopop/jsonschema) for schema generation and [github.com/xeipuuv/gojsonschema](https://github.com/xeipuuv/gojsonschema) for schema validation.

 ## Features